Disneyland Paris Ride Planning Guide (2026) – Skip the Queues

 ☀️ Step 2: Make the Most of Extra Magic Time

-If you’re staying in a Disney hotel (or have a qualifying Annual Pass), you’ll get Extra Magic Time — early entry from 8:30am to 9:30am.
+If you’re staying in a Disney hotel (or have a qualifying Annual Pass), you’ll get Extra Magic Time.

 ⚡ Step 3: Decide if Premier Access is Worth It

-Premier Access (Ultimate or One) lets you skip the standby queue on select attractions.
+Premier Access lets you skip the standby queue.

-👉 See our full Premier Access Guide for hacks and pricing.
+👉 See our Premier Access Guide for full breakdowns.

 premier access one